Why Dog Dental Care Matters More Than You Think

 - Spend about 30 seconds per side.

-- Focus extra attention on the upper back molars -- these are the teeth most prone to tartar and disease.
+- Focus extra attention on the upper back molars.
+They're the primary tartar magnets.

 How Often Should You Brush?